Best Tools for Selling on Amazon : Essential Tips for Beginners (Beginner Guide)

 Choose wisely.

-finding the “perfect product.”
+They obsess over finding the “perfect product.”

-Because people don’t buy products randomly.
+People don't buy randomly.

-Shift Your Mindset
+### Shift Your Mindset (This Changes Everything)

 **“What should I sell?”**

-“Who am I selling to, and why?”
+**“Who am I selling to… and why would they care?”**

 This simple shift in thinking changes everything.